raspberrypilearning/flappy-astronaut/worksheet.md

 ```
 1. Save *(Ctrl+s)* and run *(F5)* your program to make sure that it works.

-## Adding the flappy block
+## Adding the flappy astronaut

-1. The flappy block will always sit horzontally on the 4th column of LEDs (position 3), but it's vertical (y) values will have to change.
+1. The flappy astronaut will always sit horizontally on the 4th column of LEDs (position 3), but it's vertical (y) values will have to change.
 This can be set as a global variable.
-As the block can either be moving up or down, you can also set a global speed variable with `1` indicating it's moving down and `-1` indicating it's moving up.
-A nice blue colour would suit the block as well.
+As the astronaut can either be moving up or down, you can also set a global speed variable with `1` indicating it's moving down and `-1` indicating it's moving up.
+A nice blue colour would suit the astronaut as well.

 ```python
 ##Globals